20 Things You're Going to Forget (But Shouldn't) to Pack

 14. A Portable Battery

-The first time I went abroad, I didn’t even think of this one.
+The first time I went abroad, I didn’t even think of this one – but now, I never travel anywhere without my favorite portable battery.

-International data, maps, and constant picture + video taking is likely to drain your phone battery faster than it usually would.
+It’s important to have a portable battery when traveling because international data, maps, and constant picture and video taking is likely to drain your phone battery faster than it usually would.

 When traveling, only two things really matter: your phone, and your passport.